HRMS for Singapore SMEs: Comparing the Best HR Software Solutions (2026)

 - Multi-currency payroll — Relevant if you employ foreign workers or have regional operations.

 Buying the software is the easy part.
 Getting your team to actually use it — and use it correctly — is where most SMEs stumble.
+Here's what we've learned from helping clients through this:

 Custom HRMS vs Off-the-Shelf: When Does It Make Sense?

-Adaptels builds custom digital solutions for Singapore SMEs, including bespoke HR integrations and workflow tools that plug into your existing stack.
 If you find yourself evaluating HRMS platforms and none quite fit, a tailored solution may be worth exploring — particularly with PSG or EDG grant support to offset development costs.

 For broader guidance on selecting the right technology partners, our guide on choosing a web development agency in Singapore covers what to look for and what to avoid.